Ammon Bundy, 6 others acquitted in Oregon standoff trial

 Ammon Bundy; his brother, Ryan Bundy; and three other people were found not guilty of firearms charges and conspiracy to impede federal workers.
 Two others who were acquitted were charged only with conspiracy.
 The federal jury couldn't reach a verdict on a theft charge against Ryan Bundy.

 There was a bit of drama in the courtroom after the decision, CNN affiliate KOIN reported.
-Ammon Bundy's attorney, Marcus Mumford, was taken down by US Marshals who reportedly used a stun gun after the lawyer argued with the judge that his client should be set free.
+Ammon Bundy's attorney, Marcus Mumford, was taken down by US Marshals who reportedly used a stun gun on him after the lawyer argued with the judge that his client should be set free.
 Mumford spent a brief time in custody, KOIN reported.

-The Bundy brothers and their father, Cliven Bundy, still face federal charges in Nevada for a standoff at the Bundy ranch in 2014.
+The Bundy brothers and their father, Cliven Bundy, remain in police custody as they still face federal charges in Nevada for a standoff at the Bundy ranch in 2014.

 One of the Malheur National Wildlife Refuge defendants, Neil Wampler, told reporters: "We came to Oregon ... seeking justice, and we found it today."

-Shawna Cox said the jury's decision brought her to tears.
+Another, Shawna Cox, said the jury's decision brought her to tears.

 "I was thrilled.
 We all knew we weren't guilty," she said, according to KOIN.